CopernicaMarketingSoftware/Documentation/Publisher/en/soap-api-authentication.md

 # SOAP API authentication
 In May 2020 Copernica rolled out a new mechanism for SOAP API authentication.
 This new system uses something called access token to grant applications access to the API.
-If your application is still using the [login](https://www.copernica.com/en/support/apireference/login) to gain access to the SOAP API, you need to [take action](./soap-api-upgrade-login) as soon as possible.
+If your application is still using the [login](https://www.copernica.com/en/support/apireference/login) method to gain access to the SOAP API, you should follow the [upgrade instructions](./soap-api-upgrade-login) as soon as possible!

 ## API application
-The application represents your external application or website that need access to the API.
+An application within Copernica represents your external application or website that need access to the Copernica API.
 Access tokens are grouped per application.
-The REST API uses these applications for OAuth authentication.
-The SOAP API does not use OAuth.
-Applications are used for the SOAP API only to generate access tokens.
+The REST API uses the applications for OAuth authentication.
+The SOAP API does not use OAuth, it uses applications to generate access tokens.

 ## Access tokens
 An `access_token` is a unique string that is linked to one of your API applications.